Georg2002/SimpleEPUBReader/README.md

     This reader does something that looks very similar to a normal html-renderer, as long as you don't encounter html-elements that are uncommon in books, e.g tables.
     This custom rendering is very fast.
-### Font needs to be installed
-    You need to install a font in order to use this reader: I do not know how to include the fonts in the application for I am not a software developer.
-    The fonts are included in the files (MSMINCHO.TTF, Hiragino-Sans-GB-W3.otf).